thriveweb/deking-new/content/posts/2018-10-25-what’s-the-cost-of-a-patio-construction.md

 **DeKing Decks service Brisbane, Redlands, Bayside, Logan, Ipswich, Moreton Bay, the Gold Coast, Sunshine Coast and Scenic Rim**

 See our [average cost to build a deck](https://www.dekingdecks.com.au/posts/patio-installation-cost-timber-patio-and-roofing/) with or without a patio.
-Or use our [Decking Calculator](https://www.dekingdecks.com.au/quote-calculator/), [Patio Roofing Calculator](https://www.dekingdecks.com.au/quote-calculator/) or [Deck and Patio Roofing Calculator](https://www.dekingdecks.com.au/quote-calculator/) to get a more accurate estimate.
+Or use our [Patio Roofing Calculator](https://www.dekingdecks.com.au/quote-calculator/) or [Deck and Patio Roofing Calculator](https://www.dekingdecks.com.au/quote-calculator/) to get a more accurate estimate.